 3 Lucid Dreaming Experiences That Helped Me to Grow Spiritually

-I want to discuss some mind boggling lucid dreaming experiences here with you that gave me a glimpse of the true nature of the reality as I have known about it from various spiritual teachings.
+I want to discuss some mind-boggling lucid dreaming experiences here with you that gave me a glimpse of the true nature of reality as I have known about it from various spiritual teachings.

-I have had many uncanny lucid dreams (especially, one in which I dreamed of meeting a departed friend of mine), if I will start talking about all of them, then someone might send me to the loony bin for sure, but here I am going to share the experiences that really taught me some profound life lessons.
+I have had many uncanny lucid dreams, if I will start talking about all of them, then someone might send me to the loony bin for sure, but here I am going to share the experiences that really taught me some profound life lessons.

 1 – Who AM I?

 Go to any school of spirituality, this is what you will be introduced to first.
-A question that appears to be straight, but when one meditates over this question he starts realizing that all his identities are illusions.
+A question that appears to be straight, but when one meditates over this question they start realizing that all their identities are illusions.